About The New Seminary

 “When we bring what is within out to the world, miracles happen.” ~Thoreau

-The New Seminary (TNS), founded in 1979, is the oldest interfaith seminary in the world.
+The New Seminary (TNS), established in 1981, is the oldest interfaith seminary in the world.
 We were founded to address the abiding religious intolerance and lack of understanding or unwillingness to understand the faith and cultural traditions of others at that time.
-This mission is very much relevant today as it was over 30 years ago.
-Our founders also saw the need for an institution to provide a nurturing environment for students to not only learn about the faith traditions of the world, but also where their individual spiritual inquiry, growth and practice were paramount as well.
+This mission is very much as relevant today as it was over 40 years ago.
+Our founders also saw the need for an institution to provide a nurturing environment for students to not only learn about the faith traditions of the world, but also where their individual spiritual inquiry, growth, and practice were paramount as well.

-Since our inception, we have ordained close to 3,000 interfaith ministers from all over the United States and world.
-You will find our graduates working as chaplains, ministering to congregations of all faith traditions, teaching and simply effecting change and working to transform our society to a global community of tolerance.
-They are making a difference.
+Since our inception, The New Seminary has ordained close to 3,000 interfaith and inter-spiritual ministers from all over the United States and Internationally.
+Many of our graduates are actively working as chaplains, ministering to congregations of all faith traditions, teaching and simply effecting change, and working to transform our society into a global community of awareness, acceptance, and inclusion.
+They strive to make a real difference.

 Our ministerial, graduate degree programs and interfaith approach are designed to train professional ministers to better understand the various faith traditions of the world and to meet the spiritual needs of a globally diverse and mobile population, where groups from many cultural and faith traditions now have learn to live together free of fear, judgment and harm.
 It is through understanding the faith and cultural traditions of others that we learn to acknowledge our common values of compassion, love, peace, understanding and tolerance.
 These values are the cornerstones of community building.
 It is a TNS core principle that religion and faith should build community and not divide it.